 Crop Insurance Process

-A quality issue that the elevator discounts less than 8 percent doesn’t support a claim.
+A quality issue that the elevator discounts less than 8 percent doesn’t support an insurance claim.
 “We often see cases where the farmer believes damage to be 35 t0 40 percent but it turns out to be 10 percent,” Wilson said.

 And while the price drop from the spring guarantee of $10.16 to the harvest price of $8.61 appears large, in almost all cases it would not produce a claim on its own, depending on the yield.
 The table below illustrates the yield needed to trigger a claim given various revenue guarantees.
 The October average falls between the $8.65 and $8.66 rows in the table.
 Click to run a trigger yield calculation using your values.